List of McMillan & Wife episodes

 This is a list of episodes for the television series McMillan & Wife.
 For the sixth season, the "Wife" was killed off and the title was shortened to McMillan.
-The pilot episode was 120 minutes, seasons 1-2 were 90-minute episodes, season 3 had both 90- and 120-minute episodes, seasons 4-5 were 120-minute episodes, and season 6 had 90-minute episodes.
+The pilot episode was 120 minutes, seasons 1 and 2 were 90-minute episodes, season 3 had both 90- and 120-minute episodes, seasons 4 and 5 were 120-minute episodes, and season 6 had 90-minute episodes.

 All six seasons of this series have been released on DVD.